Yellowstone River

+Etymology

 The name is widely believed to have been derived from the Minnetaree Indian name Mi tse a-da-zi (Yellow Rock River) (Hidatsa: miʔciiʔriaashiish).
 Common lore recounts that the name was inspired by the yellow-colored rocks along the Grand Canyon of the Yellowstone, but the Minnetaree never lived along the upper stretches of the Yellowstone.
 Some scholars think that the river was instead named after yellow-colored sandstone bluffs on the lower Yellowstone.

-The Cheyenne, who lived in the areas of present-day Billings and Yellowstone County, called it Mo'éheo'hé'e.
-The Crow, who lived along the upper Yellowstone in southern Montana, called it E-chee-dick-karsh-ah-shay (Elk River).
+The Cheyenne, who lived in the areas of present-day Billings and Yellowstone County, called it Mo'éheo'hé'e (also Yellow Rocks River).
+The Crow, who lived along the upper Yellowstone in southern Montana, called it E-chee-dik-karsh-ah-shay (Elk River).
 Translating the Minnetaree name, French trappers in the area referred to the river as Roche Jaune (Yellow Rock), a name adopted by ethnic American, French and other European mountain men until the mid-19th century.

 Independently, Lewis and Clark recorded the English translation of Yellow Stone for the river after they encountered the Minnetaree in 1805.
 With expanding settlement by English-speaking people from the United States, the English name eventually became the most widely used.
 The river was explored in 1806 by William Clark as the Lewis and Clark Expedition returned east from the Pacific Coast.
-Clark's Fork of the river was named after him.
+The Clark's Fork of the river was named after him.

 Most of the natural features of the Yellowstone Valley not already named by Lewis and Clark were named by pioneer steamboat captain Grant Marsh.
 Marsh was selected by the Army for an exploratory expedition in 1873 on his riverboat Key West.
 The team was commanded by Brevet Brig.
 Gen. George Alexander Forsyth.
 Marsh kept a detailed log during the journey.
 The names he bestowed were recorded by an expedition representative of the War Department and applied to official maps; they include the following: